Introduction: Writing a blog post

 /blog/images/pine64_banners/pine64_colors/pine64_yellow.png

-The final option is found after the end of the blog post options which is the cover artwork found in the blog post itself.
+The cover image found in the blog post itself can be set just after the option section ends.
 The image path for this option starts with the /blog

 folder.